ACCC campus

 Follow the steps below to apply for financial aid:

-Student and at least one parent (if student is unmarried and under 24 years of age) must apply for a PIN (Personal Identification Number) in order to electronically sign the FAFSA.
+Student and at least one parent (if student is unmarried and under 24 years of age) must apply for an FSA ID in order to electronically sign the FAFSA.

-Electronically signing the FAFSA using a PIN reduces the amount of time it will take for the FAFSA results to reach your school of choice.
+Electronically signing the FAFSA using an FSA ID reduces the amount of time it will take for the FAFSA results to reach your school of choice.

-Once a PIN has been obtained, complete and submit your FAFSA online.
+Once the FSA ID has been obtained, complete and submit your FAFSA online.

 If you are completing your FAFSA to obtain financial aid at Atlantic Cape Community College, you will need to provide our Federal School Code: 002596 in order for us to receive your application and determine your eligibility.